André Vingt-Trois: Cardinalate

 Pope Benedict XVI created him Cardinal-Priest of S. Luigi dei Francesi in the consistory of 23 November 2007.
-Vingt-Trois is no longer eligible to participate in papal conclaves, having reached the age of 80 on 7 November 2022.

-He has been a member of the Congregation for Bishops and the Pontifical Council for the Family since 12 June 2008 and of the Congregation for the Clergy since 2 February 2010.
+Vingt-Trois was a member of the Congregation for Bishops and the Pontifical Council for the Family from 12 June 2008 and of the Congregation for the Clergy since 2 February 2010.
 On 7 March 2012 he was appointed a member of the Congregation for the Oriental Churches.
-In October 2012, after being appointed a synod father by Pope Francis, he took part in the 13th Ordinary General Assembly of the Synod of Bishops, which concerned itself with the new evangelization for the transmission of the Christian faith.
+In October 2012, after being appointed a synod father by Pope Benedict, he took part in the 13th Ordinary General Assembly of the Synod of Bishops, which concerned itself with the new evangelization for the transmission of the Christian faith.

 He was one of the cardinal electors who participated in the 2013 papal conclave that selected Pope Francis.
 Francis accepted his resignation as Archbishop of Paris on 7 December 2017.

+Vingt-Trois was no longer eligible to participate in papal conclaves, having reached the age of 80 on 7 November 2022, so he was not part of the 2025 conclave.

+Death

+Vingt-Trois died on 18 July 2025, at the age of 82.

+His funeral took place on 23 July 2025, at Notre-Dame Cathedral.
+His remains was buried in the Archbishop's Vault in the Crypt of at Notre-Dame Cathedral in Paris.

 Opposition to same-sex marriage

-The cardinal has been a vocal opponent of efforts to introduce same-sex marriage in France.
+Vingt-Trois was a vocal opponent of efforts to introduce same-sex marriage in France.
 In 2013, he warned that it could incite violence and split society in France: "This is the way a violent society develops.
 Society has lost its capacity of integration and especially its ability to blend differences in a common project."
 He insisted that as long as the government is not listening to French citizens, this could lead to more violence.